-Based on the hazard identification (Section 3) and the exposure analysis, the Gordon and Walcott Memorial Methodist School has a high degree of exposure to hurricanes and tropical storms (and associated wind), earthquakes and tsunamis.
-While the school is not in a flood prone zone, the plant experiences flash flooding during moderate to heavy rains on account of community drain that traverses the property.
+Based on the hazard identification (Section 3) and the exposure analysis, the Vieux Fort Primary School has a high degree of exposure to hurricanes and tropical storms (and associated wind), earthquakes and tsunamis.
 Additionally, the school is highly likely to be affected by the climate change projections made for the area and the region (Section 3.1.3).
-Based on this analysis, the school has been assigned an exposure index of 11.0 [Moderate; Table 4-2].
+Based on this analysis, the school has been assigned an exposure index of 10.4 (Moderate; Table 4-2).
 It would be prudent for the school to prioritise all hazards that have been given a rating of high or moderate.